thkitapci/Inference_of_TF_regulatory_networks/README.md

                        Output file 2 : positive.txt (genes have more than two binding sites and positive covariation with TF)

-F)  spearman correlations is done by R for positive.txt and negative.txt  to estimate the correlation between the number of binding sites and expressioncovariation as well as between average strength binding and expressioncovariation of each TF of interest.
+F)  Spearman correlations is done by R for positive.txt and negative.txt  to estimate the correlation between the number of binding sites and expressioncovariation as well as between average strength binding and expressioncovariation of each TF of interest.

                            # R script (positive.r)